 Want to find out how much rent can be raised and within what period of time?
 Do you want to send a notice to your landlord or tenant?
 Use ReLISTO's calculator tool on the left to get started.

-If this is the first time the rents been increased, under the “Date of last increase” put the lease start date.
+If this is the first time the rent been increased, under the “Date of last increase” put the lease start date.

 Can I send rent increase notices directly from my computer?+

-The SF Rental Calculator to calculate California & San Francisco Allowable Rent Increases creates a 30 or 60 day notice of rent increase for you to print or email to your tenants.
-The rent increase notice is for non controlled properties.
-You may print, sign and mail this notice as well as email it..
+The California & San Francisco Allowable Rent Increases calculator creates a 30 or 60 day notice of rent increase for you to print or email to your tenants.
+The rent increase notice is for non-controlled properties.
+You may print, sign, and mail this notice as well as email it.
 Please follow standard procedures to deliver notices of rent increase or seek legal advice.
-Delivering directly to the tenant a signed rent increase notice, with proof of service is the best and most accepted means of ensuring proper delivery.
+Delivering directly to the tenant a signed rent increase notice with proof of service is the best and most accepted means of ensuring proper delivery.

 Most likely you have had additional rent increases in the preceding 12 months.
 In California all rent increases within a one years’ time are combined together to determine the allowable rent increased based on date of notice.